 Rabbit damage can be identified by the characteristic appearance of gnawing on older woody growth and the clean-cut, angled clipping of young stems.
 Damage occurs primarily within 2.5 feet above ground.
 The clipping of small twigs and buds appears as a knifelike slanting cut with no apparent toothmarks.
 When rabbits gnaw bark, they gnaw in patches.
 The average width of a cottontail’s incisor is 0.1 inch and the average width of the toothmark is 0.08 inch.
 Squirrels and voles also gnaw bark, but their toothmarks are much narrower.
 Distinctive round droppings or rabbit tracks in the immediate area are also a good sign of their presence.

 Left: Typical cottontail rabbit damage.
 Note the 45 degree cut which looks similar to a knife cut.
 Right: Typical white-tail deer damage.
 Note the jagged or torn edge.
-(Illustration by Jeffrey Mathison.)
+(Illustration by Jeffrey Mathison)

 Many animals other than rabbits cause damage to gardens and landscaping.
 However, by examining the type of damage, you can usually determine what animal is causing the problem.
-For example, voles cause damage to woody plants during the winter, but their toothmarks are much narrower than that of a rabbit.
+For example, voles cause damage to woody plants during the winter, but their toothmarks are much narrower than those of a rabbit.
 Rabbits do not tend to eat a few garden crops such as cucumbers, squash, potatoes, tomatoes, corn, and some types of peppers.
 Consequently, if those plants are damaged, you can usually assume that a woodchuck is your pest.